magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/peace_evening-sitting.md

 all sorts of unskilful things, which disturb and upset the mind, wasting your previous efforts, then next year go back again and do another retreat for seven days or a few weeks, then come out and carry on with the parties, discos and drinking, that isn’t true practice.
-It isn’t or the path to progress.
+It isn’t *paṭipadā* or the path to progress.

 You need to make an effort to renounce.
 You must contemplate until you see the harmful effects which come from such behaviour.
 See the harm in